 When the body absorbs the shorter chain versions such as found in ALA, it has to convert them first into the longer chain for it to be used in the body.
 This is where Algal Oil really shines, since it offers long tail Omega 3 which needn’t be converted.

-What are the best Vegetarian or Vegan Omega 3 Sources?
+What are the best Vegetarian Omega 3 Sources

 (1) Algae Oil – Algae offers a sustainble, long chain form of Omega 3.
 The average dose differs from brand to brand but is roughly 1000mg EPA + DHA per teaspoon.

 (2) Marine Phytoplankton -This is the wholefood source from which most algae oil is extracted.
 Taking the powder is less concentrated than the pure oil capsules but the powder has a host of other benefits as well.

 (4) Linseed (also known as Flax) has the benefit of containing lignan, an important phytonutrient with cancer preventing properties (ref).